Terpenes 101: What They Are and How They Work

 You will find people who suffer from arthritis, depression, insomnia, seizures, and even cancer all turn to linalool for relief.
 It could be that, just like the aromatic herbs it’s found in, it too contains strong sedative and relaxing properties.

-The next time you would like to unwind and destress, check out some of these options from your local cannabis dispensary; Special Kush, LA Confidential, OG Shark, or Amnesia Haze
+The next time you would like to unwind and destress, check out some linalool-forward options from your local cannabis dispensary, including Do-Si-Dos and LA Confidential.
+Want to learn how to identify quality cannabis before you buy?
+Our guide to evaluating flower quality has you covered.

 Humulene